Sayvai/python-django-littlelemon/README.md

 ℹ️ - This step only needs to be done once, when you first install the app.

-5. Configure the local database environment variables in settings.py file with the appropriate credentials.
+5. Configure the local database environment variables within the project-level `littlelemon/settings.py` file with the appropriate credentials.
 The default values are as follows:

 ```python
 # settings.py